kristijanhusak/laravel-form-builder/README.md

 # Laravel 5 form builder

-### Package is not working for Laravel 5 at this moment because package handling is being worked on.
-Check [here](https://github.com/laravel/framework/commit/3a0afc20f25ad3bed640ff1a14957f972d123cf7).
-Will be updated accordingly.

 Form builder for Laravel 5 inspired by Symfony's form builder.
 With help of Laravels FormBuilder class creates forms that can be easy modified and reused.
 By default it supports Bootstrap 3.